 VR: No!
 I don’t know why but the time she chose to attack me I was by myself.

 KD: Oh, she knew.

-VR: And so she knew, and she would just walk behind me, she would taunt me and this was long before we had a name for it, today it’d be called bullying, right.
-But that was it, that was the taunt, “you think you’re better than everybody ‘cause you’re light skinned and because you have long hair.”
-And so I remember that, I remember -- that sticks out in my head more than anything, more than anything that could be categorized as racial tension in the late 50’s early 60’s, before I turned 10 and before I moved to the West Side.
+VR: And so she knew, and she would just walk behind me, she would taunt me and this was long before we had a name for it; today it’d be called bullying, right.
+But that was it, that was the taunt, “You think you’re better than everybody because you’re light skinned and because you have long hair.”
+And so I remember that, I remember that.
+That sticks out in my head more than anything, more than anything that could be categorized as racial tension in the late-Fifties, early-Sixties, before I turned 10 and before I moved to the west side.
 And then after the move just feeling that class tension when I was in Boston-Edison

 KD: I can imagine.
 So, we talked a little bit about norms, but what kinds of activities did your family do together?
 Did you all shop anywhere in particular?
 Was there any sort of entertainment that you remember or maybe the family looked forward to?